shm-unesp/ADELE/README.md

  <li> Damage I: beam constructed with three intact and one cut beam (see Figure 4(a) and (b)) </li>
  <li> Damage II: beam constructed with two intact and two cut beams (see Figure 4(a) and (b)) </li><br>

 The cut in the beams is positioned close to the excitation point.
 This spot was chosen to obtain the required nonlinear behavior to test the performance of the algorithm.
-The damage condition might be judged severely, but the position and excitation combined were defined to generate a condition that is difficult to detect, mainly in the condition damage I. Details about the structural conditions considered below.
+The damage condition might be judged severely, but the position and excitation combined were defined to generate a difficult condition to detect, mainly in the condition damage I. Details about the structural conditions are considered below.

 <img src="damage.jpg " width="80%">